helm/helm-www/docs/chart_template_guide/yaml_techniques.md

 ### Generating Collections in Templates

-Now let's look how we can generate YAML collection types based on dynamic values.
-We can do by combining [`toYaml`](/chart_template_guide/function_list/#toyaml-toyamlpretty) function and the [`nindent`](/chart_template_guide/function_list/#nindent) function:
+Now let's look at how we can generate YAML collection types based on dynamic values.
+We can do so by combining [`toYaml`](/chart_template_guide/function_list/#toyaml-toyamlpretty) function and the [`nindent`](/chart_template_guide/function_list/#nindent) function: